skip982/nalu935/nalu935/DissTrackLyrics.md

 Pistol on me nigga, ain't no more picking on me.

-A thug holiday is where your body lay, I once heard Barack Obama whisper asalaam alaikum,
+A thug holiday is where your body lay,

 Late came to the realization that your “exploits” were fake, damn..

-you nearly broke my heart,
+you nearly broke my heart, I really thought you niggas really owned them exploits.

-I really thought you niggas really owned them exploits, I used to be friends with you niggas.
+I used to be friends with you niggas.

 Hard to point a finger when you live a life of sin, I'm gonna bring my niggas with me if I lose or win.